vasnesterov/HadwigerNelson/README.md

    ```lean
    set_option sat.solver <YOUR_SAT_SOLVER_COMMAND>
    ```
 3. Run `lake exe cache get` to load the Mathlib cache, then build the project with `lake build`.
-The building process requires more than 40GB of RAM and takes approximately 3 hours to complete.
-Alternatively, you can download oleans from [Dropbox](https://www.dropbox.com/scl/fi/f1gd4gi9dfuse8b1idvki/build.zip?rlkey=vtvfgkfyegzpgu6nhf17jic4e&st=zry5okw0&dl=0), put the content to the `.lake` directory and only then run `lake build`.
+The building process requires more than 20GB of RAM and takes approximately one hour to complete.
+Alternatively, you can download oleans from [Dropbox](https://www.dropbox.com/scl/fi/e3pwr2x75n9e7peoj6cah/build.zip?rlkey=8ogw70fiir8d7jyzc4zfqmi89&st=pq0g4cqf&dl=0), put the content to the `.lake` directory and only then run `lake build`.

 ## Proof Overview